Amsterdam: Parks and recreational areas

 The city has many open squares (plein in Dutch).
 The namesake of the city as the site of the original dam, Dam Square, is the main city square and has the Royal Palace and National Monument.
 Museumplein hosts various museums, including the Rijksmuseum, Van Gogh Museum, and Stedelijk Museum.
 Other squares include Rembrandtplein, Muntplein, Nieuwmarkt, Leidseplein, Spui and Waterlooplein.
-Also, near to Amsterdam is the Nekkeveld estate conservation project.

 Economy

 Amsterdam is the financial and business capital of the Netherlands.
 According to the 2007 European Cities Monitor (ECM) – an annual location survey of Europe's leading companies carried out by global real estate consultant Cushman & Wakefield – Amsterdam is one of the top European cities in which to locate an international business, ranking fifth in the survey. with the survey determining London, Paris, Frankfurt and Barcelona as the four European cities surpassing Amsterdam in this regard.

 A substantial number of large corporations and banks' headquarters are located in the Amsterdam area, including: AkzoNobel, Heineken International, ING Group, ABN AMRO, TomTom, Delta Lloyd Group, Booking.com and Philips.
 Although many small offices remain along the historic canals, centrally based companies have increasingly relocated outside Amsterdam's city centre.
 Consequently, the Zuidas (English: South Axis) has become the new financial and legal hub of Amsterdam, with the country's five largest law firms and several subsidiaries of large consulting firms, such as Boston Consulting Group and Accenture, as well as the World Trade Centre (Amsterdam) located in the Zuidas district.
 In addition to the Zuidas, there are three smaller financial districts in Amsterdam: